Creamy, super chocolate avocado ice cream that tastes indulgent but is healthy! Made with 5 ingredients, it is vegan, paleo, & keto (with 1 easy sub).

 It’s a good thing, too, or I would never have made this, one of the most delectable chocolate ice creams around (and that’s coming from several lifelong chocolate ice cream-loving friends and family members): Chocolate Avocado Ice Cream!

-5 Ingredients to Make Chocolate Avocado Ice Cream
+Ingredients for Vegan Chocolate Avocado Ice Cream

 Avocado, in combination with full-fat canned coconut milk, some creates the velvety backdrop for deep chocolate flavor in this easy ice cream.
 And before you (or your children, spouses, or friends) ask, no, you will not taste avocado at all as you indulge.